 After a complete investigation, if the allegations are substantiated, immediate and appropriate corrective or disciplinary action shall be initiated.
-A school representative or Employee Relations representative will meet with and advise the complainant regarding the findings, corrective measures, and/or disciplinary action.
-The investigation and response to the complainant will be completed within 20 business days.

 If the complainant is not in agreement with the findings of fact as reported by the school representative or Employee Relations representative, an appeal may be made, within five (5) business days of receiving notification of the findings, to the Superintendent.
 The Superintendent will review the investigation, make any corrective action deemed necessary, and provide a written response to the complainant.
 A substantiated charge against an employee may subject such person to disciplinary action up to and including termination.
 At SCS, it's of the utmost importance to us that all employees feel safe and respected.